uptonking/note4yaoo/read-docs-react-p2-advanced-guides.md

 ## Refs and the DOM
 - Refs provide a way to access DOM nodes or React elements created in the render method.
 - In the typical React dataflow, props are the only way that parent components interact with their children.
-- However, there are a few cases where you need to imperatively modify a child outside of the typical dataflow.
+- However, there are a few cases where you need to **imperatively modify a child outside of the typical dataflow**.
 - There are a few good use cases for refs:
   - Managing focus, text selection, or media playback.
   - Triggering imperative animations.